iamparmjeetmishra/TS/readme.md

 1) function that always throws an error
 2) function that has an infinite loop
 3) variable that can never have a value

+---

+### 09 Arrays Types
+Arrays are a type of object that can store multiple values of the same data type.
+Arrays in TS are typed, which means you can specify the type of values that an array can hold.

+###### // Two Types
+1) Using the square bracket notation [] to indicate an array of a specific type
+2) Using the generic Array<type> notation to indicate an array of a specific type